 otbr-agent service is not active, because it requires an

 Reboot the Raspberry Pi to take the changes to effect.

 Build and flash RCP firmware

 OTBR supports a 15.4 radio chip in Radio Co-Processor (RCP) mode.
 In this mode, the OpenThread stack is running on the host side and transmits/receives frames over the IEEE802.15.4 transceiver.

-Follow step 4 of this codelab to build and flash a nRF52840 RCP device.
-You need an additional option
+Follow step 4 of the Build a Thread network with nRF52840 boards and OpenThread codelab to build and flash a nRF52840 RCP device:

 Start OTBR and verify status

 Connect the nRF52840 board to your Raspberry Pi and start the